KlausSinger290699/Spells/README.md

 -> Second column of the first screenshot - Casting: Casting of the spells, which contains the logic for casting everything that should happen in the game when the player casts a spell (e.g. cooldown and mana consumption, etc).

 -> Third column of the first screenshot - Decorator: This has not yet been implemented but left open for extension.
-It's intended future use is for modifying the Spell's behaviour dynamically (e.g. Shoot 3 fireballs instead of 1 when upgrading the skill enough times).
+It's intended future use is for modifying the Spell's behaviour dynamically (e.g. Slowing effects, Shoot 3 fireballs instead of 1 when upgrading the skill enough times).

 -> First column of the first screenshot - Composite: It's intended use was for buffing spells dynamically (e.g. Damage Buff, Cooldown Reduction Buff).
 Here I admit that I ended up overengineering the code structure, as I ended up using a better suited unity specific solution to solve this problem - described in  the"Buffing Spells Solution" section.